Lahore: Origins

-Medieval era
+Mediaeval era

 Ghaznavid

-Sultan Mahmud of Ghazni captured Lahore somewhere in 1020–1027.
-Under Ghaznavid rule, Lahore emerged effectively as the empire's second capital.
-In 1021, Sultan Mahmud appointed Malik Ayaz to the Throne of Lahore—a governorship of the Ghaznavid Empire.
-The city was captured by Nialtigin, the rebellious Muslim Governor of Multan, in 1034, although his forces were expelled by Malik Ayaz in 1036.

-With the support of Sultan Ibrahim Ghaznavi, Malik Ayaz rebuilt and repopulated the city, which had been devastated after the Ghaznavid invasion.
-Ayaz erected city walls and a masonry fort built in 1037–1040 on the ruins of the previous one, which had been demolished during the Ghaznavid invasion.
-A confederation of Hindu princes then unsuccessfully laid siege to Lahore in 1043–44 during Ayaz' rule.
-The city became a cultural and academic centre, renowned for poetry under Ayaz' reign.
+Sultan Mahmud conquered Lahore between 1020 and 1027, making it part of Ghaznavid Empire.
+He appointed Malik Ayaz as its governor in 1021.
+During the reign of Sultan Ibrahim Malik Ayaz rebuilt and repopulated the city, which had been devastated after the Ghaznavid invasion.
+He also erected city walls and a masonry fort in 1037–1040 on the ruins of a previous one.
+During his tenure a confederation of Hindu princes unsuccessfully laid siege to Lahore in 1043–44.

-Lahore was formally made the eastern capital of the Ghaznavid empire in 1152, under the reign of Khusrau Shah.
-The city then became the sole capital of the Ghaznavid empire in 1163 after the fall of Ghazni.
-Under their patronage, poets and scholars from Kashgar, Bukhara, Samarkand, Baghdad, Nishapur, Amol and Ghazni congregated in Lahore.
-The entire city of Lahore during the medieval Ghaznavid era was probably located west of the modern Shah Alami Bazaar and north of the Bhatti Gate.
+Lahore was formally made the eastern capital of Ghaznavid Empire during the reign of Khusrau Shah in 1152.
+After the fall of Ghazni in 1163, It became the sole capital.
+Under their patronage, poets and scholars from other cities of Ghaznavid Empire congregated in Lahore.
+The city became a cultural and academic centre, renowned for poetry.
+The entire city of Lahore during the Ghaznavid era was probably located west of the modern Shah Alami Bazaar and north of the Bhatti Gate.